Brazil Potash plans IPO to finance $2.5bn Autazes project

 The Autazes project

-The funds will cover additional engineering and essential test work for critical items like shaft sinking and power transmission lines, as well as engineering for necessary permits and applications for its ts Autazes project.
+The funds will cover additional engineering and essential tests on critical items like shaft sinking and power transmission lines, as well as necessary permits and applications for the company’s Autazes project.

-Brazil Potash began construction in May on the Silvinita mine in Autazes after it received six more licences from the Amazonas Environmental Protection Institute, the agency responsible for environmental licensing in the state of Amazonas.
+Brazil Potash began construction in May on the Silvinita mine in Autazes after it received six more licences from the Amazonas Environmental Protection Institute, the agency responsible for environmental licensing in the state.

 The project is pegged to be the largest fertilizer mine in Latin America within the Amazon rainforest.